Shopify/argo-admin-template/docs/Components/Card.md

 | ----------------------------------------------------------- | ------------------------------ |
 | Cards should be at the top level of the component hierarchy | Use too many secondary actions |

-If you decide to use Card in your app, it's recommended to use Card at top level without wrapping it inside any components, including Stack.
-If you really need something above, between, or below Card, you can wrap them in a Stack with `spacing:none` like below:
+If you decide to use Card in your app, it's recommended to use Card at the top level without wrapping it inside any components, including Stack.
+If you really need something above, between, or below Card, you can wrap them in a Stack with `spacing: none` like below:

 ```ts
 import {